sergueyarellano/tddpractice/docs/b.part4.md

       range: 220
     },
 ```
-our contract looks like this:
+Our contract looks like this:

 ```js
     contract: {